Generally, Labour Standards legislation applies to:

 When Labour Standards receives a complaint, we first decide if we have the authority to address the concerns raised by the complainant.
 A complaint will not move forward if, for example, the complainant’s concerns do not fall under Labour Standards legislation or if the complaint is filed more than 6 months after a possible violation of the legislation occurred.
 If we have the authority to deal with the complaint, it will be assigned to a Labour Standards Officer for processing.

 The officer will handle the complaint in a fair, impartial and objective way.
-The officer’s role is to ensure compliance with the minimum standards set out in the Labour Standards Code.
-S/he does not represent the parties to the complaint.
-“Parties” to the complaint include the person or business making the complaint (complainant) and the person or business against whom the complaint is made (respondent).
+The officer's role is to ensure compliance with the minimum standards set out in the legislation.
+The officer does not represent the parties to the complaint.
+"Parties" to the complaint include the person or business making the complaint (complainant) and the person or business against whom the complaint is made (respondent)